Tributary system of China: Japan

-Early kings of Japan had formal diplomatic inquiries with the Jin dynasty and its subsequent successors and were appointed as "King of Wa".
+Early kings of Japan had formal diplomatic inquiries with the Jin dynasty and its successors and were appointed as "King of Wa".
 The Emperors of China commonly referred to the ruler of Japan as 倭寇王 wōkouwang (wakuō) meaning "King of Wa", while they themselves styled themselves as ōkimi, meaning "Great King" in relation to the Chinese emperor.
 Internally 天皇 tennō meaning "heavenly king" also used to put the ruler of Japan on the same level as the one of China.

+Between 607 and 839, Japan submitted and sent 19 missions to China under the Sui and Tang dynasties (a mission planned for 894 was cancelled).
+The nature of these bilateral contacts evolved gradually from political and ceremonial acknowledgment to cultural exchanges; and the process accompanied the growing commercial ties which developed over time.
+Knowledge was the principal objective of each expedition.
+For example: Priests studied Chinese Buddhism.
+Officials studied Chinese government.
+Doctors studied Chinese medicine.
+Painters studied Chinese painting.
+Approximately one third of those who embarked from Japan did not survive to return home.

-In 1404, Shogun Ashikaga Yoshimitsu, who held most of the de facto power in Japan, accepted the title "King of Japan", despite the nominal sovereign of Japan still residing in Kyōto.
+Japan under the Ashikaga shogunate again became a tributary of China under the Ming dynasty in 1401.
+As a result, in 1404, Shogun Ashikaga Yoshimitsu, who held most of the de facto power in Japan, accepted the title "King of Japan" from the Ming, despite the nominal sovereign of Japan still residing in Kyōto.
 Yoshimitsu was the first and only Japanese ruler in the early modern period to accept a Chinese title.
-During the Muromachi period Japan accepted the Ming led worldview, but this relationship ended in 1549 when Japan chose to end its recognition of China's regional hegemony and cancel any further tribute missions.
-Membership in the tributary system was a prerequisite for any economic exchange with China; in exiting the system, Japan relinquished its trade relationship with China.
-Under the rule of the Wanli Emperor, Ming China quickly interpreted the Japanese invasions of Korea (1592–1598) as a challenge to the Ming centered predominant worldview and order.
+During the Muromachi period Japan accepted the Ming led worldview.
+This relationship continued until 1549 (except the 1411-1432 period) when Japan chose to end its recognition of China's regional hegemony and cancel any further tribute missions.

+Membership in the tributary system was a prerequisite for any economic exchange with China.
+In exiting the system, Japan relinquished its trade relationship with China.
+Under the rule of the Wanli Emperor, Ming China quickly interpreted the Japanese invasions of Korea (1592–1598) which failed as a challenge to the Ming centered predominant worldview and order.